lewiswolf/kac_prediction/readme.md

 	length: int							# length of the audio file (samples)
 	sample_rate: int					# sample rate
 	waveform: npt.NDArray[np.float64]	# the audio sample itself

+	def __inti__(self, duration: float, sample_rate: int, any_other_custom_kwargs: Any) -> None:
+		'''
+		When defining a custom audio sampler, you must call the below method so as to save your custom kwargs as part of the metadata.json.
+In special cases, where the kwarg type is not a basic type (float, string, etc.), you may wish to amend the return value of classLocalsToKwargs.
+		'''
+		from kac_prediction.dataset import classLocalsToKwargs
+		super().__init__(**classLocalsToKwargs(locals()))

 	def export(self, absolutePath: str, bit_depth: Literal[16, 24, 32] = 24) -> None:
 		''' Write the generated waveform to a .wav file. '''